 The Academy Orchestra will perform Elgar’s Spanish Lady Suite and Rhosymedre by Vaughan Williams – a Welsh tune meaning “lovely” arranged for string orchestra.
 There will be short illustrations and introductions and lyrical works.

 The Academy was featured in 2021 on the 98.7 WFMT radio show Introductions.

-Enjoy a delightful afternoon for only $20 a ticket and children can attend for free!
+Enjoy a delightful afternoon for only $20 a ticket.
+Students (16+) can attend for $5 and children can attend for free!